LLNL/maestrowf/docs/Maestro/parameter_specification.md

 ## Pgen Arguments (pargs)
 ----------------------

-There is an additional :ref:`pgen <pgen_section>` feature that can be used to make them more dynamic.
-The above example generates a fixed set of parameters, requiring editing the :ref:`lulesh_itertools_pgen` file to change that.
+There is an additional [`pgen`](#parameter-generator-pgen) feature that can be used to make them more dynamic.
+The above example generates a fixed set of parameters, requiring editing the [lulesh\_itertools\_pgen](#example-lulesh-itertools) file to change that.
 Maestro supports passing arguments to these generator functions on the command line:

 ``` console